jeppeklh/full_stack_template/README.md

 # Frontend
 The frontend of this project is built using TypeScript and React, with routing handled by react-router-dom v7 The initial folder structure has been configured but feel free to adjust it

 ## Required installation
 Node 20^ (preferably use nvm to manage multiple version you may already have installed)

+## A boilerplate readme can be found in the frontend directory for further information